Solid Waste Program

 • Tin

-• Hazardous household waste (glue, pesticides, paint, drain cleaners, grease, and rust removers)
+• Hazardous household waste (glue, pesticides, paint, drain cleaners, grease, rust removers)

 • Antifreeze